fuzzygroup/blog/_posts/2016-08-31-what-mark-fletcher-taught-me.md

 * [Found a technical co-founder](https://fschiettecatte.wordpress.com)
 * [Found a CEO - Rafer](http://www.venturevoice.com/2005/08/vv_show_11_scott_rafer_of_feed.html)
 * [Raised Money](http://redeye.firstround.com/2006/03/le_magic.html)

+Along the way I also was lucky enough to:

-* Met Great People
+* Meet Great People
-* Learned from those people
+* Learn from those people

+I haven't talked about Feedster and any of those learnings, well, ever.
+They have been rattling around my brain over the past ten years while I focused on my technical skills but now, perhaps, some of them are starting to come out.

 Among those people were the circa 2003 to 2006 web 2.0 people like Dave, Matt, Brad and others.
 Today I want to talk about [Mark Fletcher](http://www.wingedpig.com).
 Mark was the founder of BlogLines and what he did was **smart**.
 He didn't raise money at all.
 He self funded and kept control.
 That let him, when the time was right, take whatever acquisition deal was right for himself and see close to 100% of it accrue to his personal bottom line.
 Me?
 I was on a constant fund raising cycle.
 And that **sucked**.
 Now Rafer took care of most of it but it was a constant distraction.